 Mexico City is an enormous metropolis and navigating it on your own can seem overwhelming, especially on your first trip to the city.

-I’ve been living in and writing about Mexico City for almost four years now.
+I’ve been living in Mexico City and writing about it for more than 5 years.

 The history of this city and of course, the food on offer at every turn, have become an enormous passion of mine.
 Most of what I know about this city is thanks to the incredible tour guides that I’ve met along the way.

 Here it goes, my list of the top 10 Mexico City tours you won’t want to miss!